One Family – Honouring Our Legacy

-As a community of educators and professionals, the staff at St Hilda’s Primary continuously strive to provide a caring and stimulating learning environment to bring out the best in every child.
-We encourage our young learners to discover and develop their interests and talents, grow their social, emotional competencies and develop into God-fearing citizens of the 21st century.
+As a community of educators and professionals, the staff at St Hilda’s Primary School continuously strive to provide a caring and stimulating learning environment to bring out the best in every child.
+We encourage our young learners to discover and develop their interests and talents, grow their social, emotional competencies and develop into future-ready citizens of the 21st century.
 Our teachers engage in research and experiment with new ways of instruction to better engage today’s learners.